When Declaring Bankruptcy – Can I travel overseas?

 When Declaring Bankruptcy; Can I Travel Overseas?

-As long as you do the things that you are required to do while bankrupt, you can get approval from the trustee to travel overseas from Tasmania.
+As long as you do the things that you are required to do while bankrupt, you can get permission from the trustee to travel overseas from Australia.

-This generally involves paying $150 to the Trustee and completing an online form.
+This normally involves paying $150 to the Trustee and filling in an online form.

-It is doable but there are some things you need to know.
+It is possible but there are some things you need to know.

-Give Bankruptcy Experts Hobart a call at 1300 795 575 if you are uncertain, and we can guide you through the finer points about traveling overseas while bankrupt.
+Give Bankruptcy Australia a call at 1300 795 575 if you are not sure, and we can help you through the finer points about traveling overseas while bankrupt.